 Resume bullet point examples for freelancers

-Bullet points, in your work or projects section, are key to making your resume hard-hitting and keeping the hiring manager focused on what you can offer them.
+Bullet points, in your Work Experience or Projects section, are key to making your resume hard-hitting and keeping the hiring manager focused on what you can offer them.

 In general, bullet points should follow a simple format: lead with a strong action verb, reference the skill you used (or see industry-based skills and keywords), and include a numerical value to show how much of an impact you made.